ciprian197/locexchange/Readme.md

 .gradlew clean bootRun

 #Use the application
+This application is a proof of concept.
+The main feature of the application is to stream the location of a client (ReactiveWebSocketClient application) to a provider (ReactiveWebSocketProvider).
+1. Start the web application using the command for running the project.
-1. Run the ReactiveWebSocketProvider application, the application will send messages to the web application that contain the username of the provider and its current location.
+2. Run the ReactiveWebSocketProvider application, the application will send messages to the web application that contain the username of the provider and its current location.
 2. Run the ReactiveWebSocketClient application, the application sends messages to the web application, first a request is made to get a provider's details, this provider will be assigned to receive the location send from the client.